 "The J1 program is critical to tourism because they work many of the seasonal service jobs.
 During the pandemic, participation in the program dropped, causing businesses to close or limit hours."

-Strategies & Actions - Activities we will implement over the next five years to accomplish goals & targets
+Strategies & Actions - Activities we will implement over the next five years to accomplish objectives & targets.
+See Chapter 3 for a detailed action plan.